equivalent/kora/README.md

 - Browse all tags alphabetically
 - **Type to filter**: Start typing to narrow down the tag list
 - **Diacritic-insensitive filtering**: "med" finds "MEDOVKA"
+- **Type 0 to go back**: Return to main menu at any time
 - Select tag by number to see all items with that tag
-- From item list, select item by number for operations
+- From item list, select item by number for operations or 0 to go back

 ## File Storage